History - 1978 to 1979

 1979 saw Kiss jump head-first, into the disco scene that was happening, at the time.
 The band's first studio album in two years, "Dynasty" (recorded January-March 1979 / released May 23, 1979), was a blend of disco grooved songs and two, new, Ace Frehley penned songs which were, in my opinion, Ace's very obvious attempt to have Kiss remain a rock and roll band and not get sucked into the trappings of the 'pop/disco' world.
 The massive tour for "Dynasty" (June 15, 1979 to December 16, 1979) was the longest Kiss had undertaken to that point.
 Everything was new.
 Guitars, drums, costumes, lights and staging.
 Even some of the very first wireless units in history, were utilized.
 The list went on and on.

 Ace's principal guitars for the tour, were now his 3 pickup, Black Customs with his 3 pickup Cherry Custom assuming a much lesser role, each night.
 This tour also saw Ace's solo spot change from 'Shock Me' to one of his new inclusions on the album, '2,000 Man', which was written by Keith Richards and Mick Jagger.

-The key element of this site, is Ace's loyalty to the Les Paul model guitars.
-Even at this point in his career; when the other members of the band were trying every guitar they could get their hands on and could have any make, model and/or type of gear they wanted, Ace stuck to the Les Paul and it was this loyalty that would eventually solidify Gibson's drive to build the Ace Frehley Signature Model Les Paul, in the mid 1990s.
+At this point in his career, when the other members of the band were trying every guitar they could get their hands on and could have any make, model and/or type of gear they wanted, Ace stuck to the Les Paul and it was this loyalty that would eventually solidify Gibson's drive to build the Ace Frehley Signature Model Les Paul, in the mid 1990s.